Three-point functions in critical loop models: Introduction and main results

 Conformal bootstrap techniques may be used for computing 4-point functions of such fields on the sphere.
 To a given 4-point function of the type $\left<\prod_{i=1}^4 V_{(r_i,s_i)}\right>$, we associate a linear system of crossing symmetry equations.
 It was found that the dimension of the space of solutions is the number of combinatorial maps with 4 punctures, such that puncture $i$ has $2r_i$ legs \cite{gjnrs23}.
 And analytic formulas for solutions could be derived on a case by case basis \cite{nrj23}.

 These results suggest that critical loop models are exactly solvable.
 However, to actually solve them, we would need not only to determine 3-point functions, but also to deduce $N$-point functions from 3-point functions.
-This is still an open problem, because we do not understand the basic axioms of critical loop models, in particular the operator product expansions.
-As a result, we must emphasize that \begin{quote} \textbf{determining 3-point functions}\quad $\centernot\implies$ \quad \textbf{solving critical loop models}. \end{quote}
+This is still an open problem, so we must emphasize that \begin{quote} \textbf{determining 3-point functions}\quad $\centernot\implies$ \quad \textbf{solving critical loop models}. \end{quote} Unlike the spins of the Ising model, the loops of loop models are non-local objects, so it is not clear why correlation functions should obey the axioms of conformal field theory.
+Loop models do obey local conformal symmetry, which explains why $N$-point functions are linear combinations of conformal blocks, with coefficients that we call $N$-point structure constants.
+However, relating structure constants at different values of $N$ requires the existence of operator product expansions, which does not follow from local conformal symmetry.
+OPEs would imply that any 4-point structure constant factorizes into two 3-point structure constants.
+From numerical \cite{rib22} and analytic \cite{nrj23} results, we can investigate the factorization of 4-point structure constants.
+In general, 4-point structure constants are finite sums of factorized terms, which suggests that critical loop models do not have OPEs, but some more complicated structures.